Home insurance for people with convictions

 My partner has a criminal conviction, but I don’t.
 Do I need to declare this?

 Yes.
-One of the questions we’ll ask is ‘Have you, or anyone living in the property, ever been convicted of, or is awaiting trial for, any crime, excluding motoring offences?’
+When you get a home insurance quote through Compare the Market, one of the questions we’ll ask is ‘Have you, or anyone living in the property, ever been convicted of, or is awaiting trial for, any crime, excluding motoring offences?’

 You’ll need to let us know about the unspent convictions of anyone living with you.
 That includes relatives, friends and lodgers.